Turtley12/saucedacity.github.io/index.md

 * Analysis and visualization tools to analyze audio, or other signal data.

 # Releases
-Be sure to check the [releases page](https://github.com/saucedacity/saucedacity/releases).
-The latest stable release is Saucedacity 1.2.
+You can check out our latest releases [here](https://github.com/saucedacity/saucedacity/releases).
+The latest stable release is Saucedacity 1.2, released on 2022-08-03.

 ## System Requirements